 - Fresh breastmilk is the highest in terms of nutrients, and your baby will benefit more from it.

 The general rule says you shouldn’t add fresh breastmilk to frozen breastmilk as the warm milk will cause the frozen breastmilk to thaw out.

 - If you still want to combine fresh breastmilk with frozen breastmilk, you will have to cool the freshly pumped breastmilk first.
 You can do that by placing the breastmilk in the fridge for 30 minutes to one hour.

-- When your fresh breastmilk is cooled out, you can add it to the frozen breastmilk safely.
-Adding cold milk to frozen milk is a process called layering, and it is applied by many mothers.
+- When your fresh breastmilk is cooled out, you can safely add it to the frozen breastmilk.
+Adding cold milk to frozen milk is called layering, and many mothers apply it.